 Go For a Run

-Who’s ready for some football?
+Fall in Chicago means only one thing for sports fanatics.
+FOOTBALL.
 It’s Bears season and time to cheer them on with family and friends.
-If you aren’t hosting a party in your yard or living room, we know some of the best sports bars in town to catch the game.
+Most Chicagoans fall bucket lists consist of hosting a tailgate or visiting some of the best sports bars in town to catch the game.
 If college football is more your speed, check out the best places to catch Big Ten games.

 If you want to go extra hard with an event that takes tailgating to the next level, the Bacon & Beer Classic is a glorious fall celebration that’s inviting you to sport your favorite jersey and put your game face on to eat all the bacon and beer you can imagine at Soldier Field.

 Coffee has a way of warming your soul on a cold day… but, like, also your body, because that’s kind of important, too.
-So grab your favorite roast, a pumpkin spice latte, or a hot chocolate from a cafe in your neighborhood.
+If you’re looking for a relaxing fall activity in Chicago, grab your favorite roast, a pumpkin spice latte, or a hot chocolate from a cafe in your neighborhood.
 Or check out our list of best iced coffee if that’s more your thing.

 Either way, here’s a few to start.